 Reno city officials and residents celebrated the grand opening and ribbon cutting of its new All-Inclusive Playground at Reno Kiwanis Park on Saturday.

-“The playground represents more than swings and slides — it’s a space where every child can play, laugh, and grow together,” said Reno Parks and Trail Committee.
-“We are deeply grateful to everyone who made this dream a reality.”
+“The playground represents more than swings and slides — it’s a space where every child can play, laugh, and grow together,” said Reno Parks and Trail Committee.”

 “The Reno Parks and Trail Committee, past and present, for championing this vision from the very start, our incredible city staff who worked tirelessly to bring the plans to life, the Reno City Council, whose leadership and support made this project possible.”